International Business Machines Corporation (IBM): All the Basics You Need to Know

-International Business Machines Corporation (NYSE:IBM) went down by -0.38% from its latest closing price when compared to the 1-year high value of $158.75 and move down -27.85%, while IBM stocks collected 0.27% of gains with the last five trading sessions.
-The Wall Street Journal reported 19 hours ago that White House Announces $1 Billion Plan to Create AI, Quantum Institutes
+International Business Machines Corporation (NYSE:IBM) went down by -1.41% from its latest closing price when compared to the 1-year high value of $158.75 and move down -28.74%, while IBM stocks collected -1.89% of loss with the last five trading sessions.
+MarketWatch.com reported 2 hours ago that Here are the big winners among U.S. stocks during a sizzling August

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.